 Report: 49ers sign Brandon Aiyuk to hefty 4-year extension worth $120M

-After weeks of trade rumors and a "hold-in" that lasted through the pre-season, the San Francisco 49ers have reportedly signed star wide receiver Brandon Aiyuk to a four-year, $120M contract extension, according to published reports.
+After weeks of trade rumors and a "hold-in" that lasted through the pre-season, the San Francisco 49ers have reportedly signed star wide receiver Brandon Aiyuk to a four-year, $120M contract extension, according to to an NFL Network report.

 Ian Rappaport with the NFL Network tweeted about the deal Thursday afternoon, saying "And yes, Aiyuk will now practice."